 Lead is the amount of time a successor task can be accelerated.
 Lead can applied only on finish-to-start relationship between two activities.
 We can see the below example.
 In the below example, task B can start 2 days before the completion of task A. Hence the start of task B, which ideally would have been on 6th day, will not start on 4th day.

-> Float, lead and lag are very important concepts and information for the scheduling team.
+Float, lead and lag are very important concepts and information for the scheduling team.
+A PMP training course ensures you get a hold of these concepts.
 These are used to optimally identify the dependencies and the associated constraints.
 Float information is useful in resource allocation when there are resource constraints.
 Lead is used for accelerating start of tasks (fast tracking) for reducing project timelines.
 Lag is used for ensuring that required idle or wait time after a task is appropriately provisioned.

 Well presented.
 This blog is easy to understand!

 I appreciate you sharing this article about project cost control.
 This content will be bookmarked for sure.